 - Random experiment : A random experiment is an action in which all the possible results are known in advance and are equally likely. - Outcome : The result of a random experiment is called "Outcome of experiment". - Equally likely outcomes : The outcomes of random experiment are said to be equally likely, if all of them have equal chance to occur. - Sample space : The set of all possible outcomes of a random experiment is called the sample space.
 It is denoted by S or Ω. Each element of the sample space is called a sample point.
-The number of elements in the sample place is denoted by n(S) or n(Ω). - Event : A subset of the sample space is called an event. - Simple or elementary event : A subset of sample space, consisting of a single element is called a simple or elementary event.
+The number of elements in the sample space is denoted by n(S) or n(Ω). - Event : A subset of the sample space is called an event. - Simple or elementary event : A subset of sample space, consisting of a single element is called a simple or elementary event.
 Every sample point of the sample space S forms an elementary event. - Sure Event : An event which contains all the sample points of the sample space S, is called as a sure event. - Impossible Event : An event which does not contain any sample point of the sample space S is called an impossible event.
-Null set φ represent an impossible event. - Complementary Event : Let A be an event defined on a sample space S. Therefore A⊂S. The complement of event A is the set containing all the elements in sample space S but not in A, which is denoted by A' or A or A^c.
+Null set $\phi$ represent an impossible event. - Complementary Event : Let A be an event defined on a sample space S. Therefore A⊂S. The complement of event A is the set containing all the elements in sample space S but not in A, which is denoted by A' or A or Ac.

 - Union of two events : Let A and B be any two events defined on the sample space S. Then union of two events is denoted by A∪B and is defined as occurrence of at least one of the events.
-Either event A occurs or event B occurs or both occur. - Exhaustive Events : Two events A and B defined on the sample space S are said to be Exhaustive Event if A∪B = S - Intersection of two events : Let A and B be any two events defined on the sample space S. Then intersection of two events is denoted by A∩B and is defined as simultaneous occurrence of both the events. - Mutually Exclusive Events : Two events A and B defined on the sample space are said to be mutually exclusive if they cannot occur simultaneously in a single trial that is occurrence of any one event prevents the occurrence of other event or $A \cap B = \phi$. it can also be said that A and B are disjoint sets. - If A' is the compliment of A, then P(A') = 1 - P(A) - For any event A in S, we have $0 \le P(A) \le 1$ - If φ is null set (i.e. impossible event), then $P(\phi) = 0$ - If $A \subset B$, then $P(A) \leq P(B)$ - If A and B are any two events, then $P(A \cap B') = P(A) P(A \cap B)$ - If A and B are any two events, then $P(A \cup B) = P(A) + P(B) - P(A \cap B)$ - In general, if event $A = A_1 \cup A_2 \cup A_4 \dots$ $\cup A_m$, where $A_1, A_2, A_4 \dots A_m$, are mutually exclusive events in S, then, - Addition theorem : Let S be a sample space associated with the given random experiment.
+Either event A occurs or event B occurs or both occur. - Exhaustive Events : Two events A and B defined on the sample space S are said to be Exhaustive Event if $A \cup B = S$ - Intersection of two events : Let A and B be any two events defined on the sample space S. Then intersection of two events is denoted by A∩B and is defined as simultaneous occurrence of both the events. - Mutually Exclusive Events : Two events A and B defined on the sample space are said to be mutually exclusive if they cannot occur simultaneously in a single trial that is occurrence of any one event prevents the occurrence of other event or $A \cap B = \phi$ . it can also be said that A and B are disjoint sets. - If A' is the compliment of A, then P(A') = 1 - P(A) - For any event A in S, we have $0 \le P(A) \le 1$ - If $\phi$ is null set (i.e. impossible event), then $P(\phi) = 0$ - If $A \subset B$ , then $P(A) \leq P(B)$ - If A and B are any two events, then $P(A \cap B') = P(A) P(A \cap B)$ - If A and B are any two events, then $P(A \cup B) = P(A) + P(B) - P(A \cap B)$ - Addition theorem : Let S be a sample space associated with the given random experiment.
 Let A and B be any two events defined on the sample space S. Then the probability of occurrence of at least one event is denoted by $P(A \cup B)$ and given by $P(A \cup B) = P(A) + P(B) - P(A \cap B)$